stale-reactjs-org-translations/sv.reactjs.org/content/docs/components-and-props.md

 This component can be tricky to change because of all the nesting, and it is also hard to reuse individual parts of it.
 Let's extract a few components from it.

 Denna komponent kan vara svår att ändra på grund av all nestling, det är också svårt att återanvända enskilda delar av den.
-Låt oss extrahera några komponenter från det.
+Låt oss extrahera några komponenter från den.

 Till att börja med så extraherar vi `Avatar`: